varCharlie/ssh-agent-keepalive/README.md

 Identity added: /Users/user/.ssh/priv2 (<censored>) Enter passphrase for /Users/user/.ssh/github/priv3:
 Identity added: /Users/user/.ssh/github/priv3 (<censored>)

-username@hostname: ~ $
 ```

-Congrats!
-It's working and you've successfully added your keys!

-If your ssh keys don't have a password attached to them the will be added with
-no user prompting.

-Opening more new windows might look something like this:

 ```
 Last login: Wed May  3 19:15:45 on ttys080
 [!]
 Found running ssh-agent(s)...
 [!]
 Found cached ssh-agent env, sourcing...
 [!]
 Attached to cached ssh-agent

-username@hostname: ~ $
 ```

-However if you had multiple ssh-agents running you might see something like this:

 ```
 Last login: Wed May  3 19:18:20 on ttys081